Welcome to our BBEC Transition Page where you’ll find lots of useful information about moving to BBEC!

 How much homework will my child receive and how do I know if my child gets any homework?

 Your child will receive 2-3 pieces of English, Maths and Science homework each week.
 Depending on how often they have a subject will determine the amount of homework they receive.

 Homework from other subjects will vary from once a week to once a half term.
-You child will be expected to write down any homework in the student planner, which needs to be signed by you every week.
+Your child will be expected to write down any homework in their planner, which needs to be signed by you every week.
 That way you will be able to check what homework has been received and ensure your child is keeping up to date with the work.

 My child has lost his/her PE kit /coat etc.